-In just under 10 years from graduating, Rami’s career had seen him work in London, Dubai and Mauritius, in three different departments, from kitchen porter to Director of Rooms.
+In just under 10 years after graduating, Rami’s career had seen him work in London, Dubai, and Mauritius, in three different departments, from kitchen porter to Director of Rooms.
 Testament to the fact that a Les Roches education combined with hard work makes amazing, international careers possible in a short space of time.

 “After three and a half years in London, I moved to Bahrain as Hotel Manager with the Royal Meridian which is now a Ritz Carlton.
 I spent two years there and then moved to Beirut.
 It was the first time that I had moved back home after 17 years, to be part of the pre-opening team of the Mövenpick hotel in Beirut.
 That was quite exciting for three and a half years, then becoming a General Manager with Mövenpick in Kuwait.”

 Rami has had a stellar career, leading teams at some of the most prestigious hotel brands in the world.
 His story is a who’s who of countries, companies, and career moves.